enigmatry/entry-angular-building-blocks/libs/entry-components/theming-setup.md

 @use 'entry-components/styles/generator';
 ```

-## Remove prebuilt themes
+### Optional: Remove Angular Material prebuilt themes

-In order to achieve optimal theming customization, it is crucial to eliminate all pre-existing Angular Material themes from the `angular.json` file, as illustrated in the example provided below.
+If the [Angular Material](https://material.angular.io/) library is set up in your project, it is recommended to remove the prebuilt theme that comes with it from the `angular.json` file.
+This can be done by following the example provided below.

 ```diff
 "architect": {